When you manage a seemingly infinite number of customer service emails, it’s easy to lose sight of why each one matters.

-I’m really sorry that we won’t be able to get this on our product roadmap anytime soon.
+I’m sorry we won’t be able to get this on our product roadmap in the next 2-3 months.
 The good news is that there is a workaround.
 Here’s how you do it…

 But if you need to persuade the customer to act, then start with the good news.

 Great news!
 That feature already exists.
 To access it, just upgrade to the Pro plan by clicking here…